meyash/jekyll_master/readme.md

 * bundle install -- to install the new theme
 * change theme in config.yml
 * themes may not have the layouts that you are using so update your layouts

+## layouts
+* we can override already given layouts from the theme
+* eg. in layouts/page.html
+* we can create levels of layout

+## variables